careychow/libIEC61850/README.md

 3. Download the winpcap developers pack from here (http://www.winpcap.org/install/bin/WpdPack_4_1_2.zip)
 4. Unpack the zip file.
 Copy the folders Lib and Include from the WpdPack directory in the third_party/winpcap directory of libiec61850

-Building with the cmake build system
+Building with the cmake build script
 -------------------------------------

-With the help of the cmake build system it is possible to create platform independet project descriptions and let cmake create specific project or build files for other tools like Make or Visual Studio.
+With the help of the cmake build script it is possible to create platform independet project descriptions and let cmake create specific project or build files for other tools like Make or Visual Studio.

 If you have cmake installed fire up a command line (cmd.exe) and create a new subdirectory in the libiec61850-0.x folder.
 Change to this subdirectory.
 Then you can invoke cmake.
 As an command line argument you have to supply a "generator" that is used by cmake to create the project file for the actual build tool (in our case Visual Studio).